Sum of Sines Models

 The sum of sines model fits periodic functions, and is given by

-In the Curve Fitting app, select curve data (X data and Y data, or just Y data against index).
+In the Curve Fitter app, select curve data.
+On the Curve Fitter tab, in the Data section, click Select Data.
+In the Select Fitting Data dialog box, select X data and Y data, or just Y data against an index.

-Look in the Results pane to see the model terms, the values of the coefficients, and the goodness-of-fit statistics.
+Specify the number of terms as a positive integer in the range [1 8].
+Look in the Results pane to see the model terms, values of the coefficients, and goodness-of-fit statistics.

-The sum of sine model has a lower bound constraint on ci of
+The Sum of Sine fit has a lower bound constraint on bi of

-The default lower bounds for most library models are
+0. The default lower bounds for most fits in the Fit Type section are

-For more information on the settings, see Specifying Fit Options and Optimized Starting Points.
+For more information on the settings, see Specify Fit Options and Optimized Starting Points.

 Specify the model type